This week in a private Facebook group, I read 368 comments reacting to a woman who posted,

 The “Off” Switch

 Speaking of deal-breakers, they don’t all have to do with physical characteristics.
 Sometimes they are memory-related.
 Something that happened years ago on a date gone bad.
-Or during sexual trauma.
+Or during sexual trauma (Do you need help healing from sexual trauma?
+Please check out this post).

 I know a woman who cannot stand the smell of beer breath due to a sexual abuse situation.
 Some people may want all the lights off during intimacy.
 Or lights on.
 You definitely want to know these things about your partner so you don’t trigger a flashback.